matte black lever door handle installed on an interior door

-How To Reverse A Lever Door Handle
+How to Reverse a Lever Door Handle (Left to Right in Minutes)

 What Is a Lever Door Handle and Why Reverse It?